-Paediatric Advancement Program
+Paediatric Regional Outreach (PRO) Program

-The purpose of the South Western Ontario Maternal, Newborn, Child and Youth Network (MNCYN) is to enable the consistent delivery of safe, quality maternal, newborn, child and youth care across our region.
+The purpose of the Southwestern Ontario Maternal, Newborn, Child and Youth Network (MNCYN) is to enable the consistent delivery of safe, quality maternal, newborn, child and youth care across our region.
 Our Network is seen as adding significant value through its ability to:

 - Provide better health outcomes through systematic improvements in health promotion, illness and injury prevention, acute and follow-up care and patient safety.